 Mistreatment was not limited to certain institutions.
 “God brought to my attention when people were being abused,” in other situations as well, he recalled.
 “I, for instance, warned the Edmonton Alberta Diocese and the priest at St Stephens Edmonton not to let Christopher Lance Neal work with youth in the poor part of the city, as he had a history of sexually abusing them.”

 However, “the priest said I was harsh and unforgiving and lacked compassion for Christopher.”
 In 2009, Christopher Lance Neal was sentenced to 11 years imprisonment on charges that included sexual offenses involving minors, both boys and girls, BosNewsLife established.

-The priest told BosNewsLife that he deeply regret that the Anglican Church is covering up widespread sexual abuse, after the Catholic Church was already under pressure over similar cases.
+The priest told BosNewsLife that he deeply regrets that the Anglican Church is covering up widespread sexual abuse after the Catholic Church was already under pressure over similar cases.